JuneStepp/OneLauncher/README.md

 ### Getting Your Add-on in OneLauncher

 I follow the RSS feed on [LotroInterface](https://lotrointerface.com) and will add any add-ons that look to be in the correct format.
+Compendium files are **not** required.
 You can open an issue here or email me if you feel your add-on needs to be added.

 ### Archive Format